Music (MUS)

 MUS 31314 Harp Lessons for Sophomore Majors (2 Credit Hours)

 Harp Lessons for Sophomore Majors.
 Private lessons at an advanced level for music majors.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/lessons-ensembles/lessons/.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.
 Deadline for sign up is noon on the first Thursday of classes.

 Course may be repeated.